hw5511/claude_mcp_installer/README.md

 - **File System Access**: Allows Claude to read and write files in specific directories.
 - **Terminal Command Execution**: Enables Claude to execute system commands.
 - **Configurable Allowed Paths**: Users can specify which paths Claude is allowed to access.
+- **MCP Shop**: Allows installing and managing various MCP(Multi-Channel Processing) templates.

+## MCP Shop

+MCP Shop is a collection of templates that allow connecting various external services and APIs to the Claude desktop application.

+### MCP Shop's Main Features

+- Browsing and installing various MCP templates
+- Providing guides for services that require API tokens or authentication
+- Automating service setup for user environments

+### Currently Available MCP Templates

+- **GitHub MCP**: Allows managing repositories, issues, and PRs using GitHub API.
+- (More templates are planned to be added)

+### MCP Template Structure

+Each MCP template consists of the following:

+1. **Python Script File**: The script that implements the MCP functionality.
+2. **Configuration Template File**: Server configuration information to add to Claude desktop settings.
+3. **Metadata File**: Contains description and authentication information about the template.

+#### MCP Templates Requiring API Tokens

+For templates that require external API tokens, such as GitHub MCP:
+- The metadata file contains authentication guides and token requirements.
+- The installer requests and provides a security guide during installation.
+- The input token is securely saved in Claude configuration file.

+#### MCP Templates Not Requiring API Tokens

+For templates that do not require external API tokens:
+- They can be installed directly without any authentication process.
+- They use only local file system or built-in features.

+### Creating Your Own MCP Template

+To create your own MCP template:

+1. Create a new folder inside the `mcp_shop` directory (e.g., `my_custom_mcp`)
+2. Write the necessary Python script
+3. Create a configuration template file (`*_config_template.json`)
+4. Write a metadata file (`metadata.json`)
+   - If the template requires authentication, set `requires_authentication: true`
+   - Add authentication guides and step information

+A detailed template development guide will be provided in the future.

 ## Installation Requirements